kimwalisch/primesieve/doc/BUILD.md

 option(BUILD_TESTS       "Build test programs"           OFF)

-option(WITH_MULTIARCH       "Enable runtime dispatching to fastest supported CPU instruction set" ON) option(WITH_MSVC_CRT_STATIC "Link primesieve.lib with /MT instead of the default /MD" OFF)
+option(WITH_MULTIARCH       "Enable runtime dispatching to fastest supported CPU instruction set" ON)
 ```

 # Run the tests